MorleyJune/MorleyJune/README.md

 You can choose which one you watch.

 If you cannot understand Japanese, Don't worry.
 I prepared English Subtitles to it.

-Now, I'm making some IoT device for health, not just entertainment.
-Please look for.